Exploring The Differences Between Linear PCM And Bitstream

 Audio Quality

 The most significant difference between Linear PCM and Bitstream lies in the audio quality they deliver.
-Linear PCM is known for its high-fidelity audio reproduction, making it a popular choice for applications where audio quality is paramount, such as professional audio production.
-In contrast, Bitstream may sacrifice some audio quality in favor of smaller file sizes, making it more suitable for applications where storage space is limited, such as streaming services or video game consoles.
+Linear PCM is known for its high-fidelity audio reproduction, making it a popular choice for where audio quality is paramount, such as professional audio production.
+In contrast, Bitstream may sacrifice some audio quality in favor of smaller file sizes, making it more suitable for where storage space is limited, such as streaming services or video game consoles.
 Ultimately, the choice between Linear PCM and Bitstream will depend on the specific requirements of the audio application in question.

 • Linear PCM encodes audio as samples, while Bitstream encodes it as a continuous stream of bits.